ucan-wg/awake/README.md

 ## 4.2 Session ID

-As out-of-order messages can lead to a large number of messages, an OPTIONAL session ID based on the SHA3 hash of the first input secret (`sha3_256(sah3_256(first_ecdh))`) MAY be used during the message phase of AWAKE, but moving to a message channel (such as a unique pubsub topic) is RECOMMENDED as it provides the same function with less noise.
+As out-of-order messages can lead to a large number of messages, an OPTIONAL session ID based on the SHA3 hash of the first KDF output (AES key) (`sha3_256(aes_key)`) MAY be used during the message phase of AWAKE, but moving to a message channel (such as a unique pubsub topic) is RECOMMENDED as it provides the same function with less noise.

 # 5 Disconnection